ghostsnglitter/Game-Dev-Library/README.md

 <a name="introduction"></a>
 ## 1. Introduction

-This guide aims to provide a flexible tool for getting started on game development.
-It will clarify in detail what is necessary to produce a game from start to finish and distribute it, help you create your own workflow and collects unique and unconventional resources for improving your creative process.
+This guide aims to provide a flexible tool for getting started with game development.
+It will explain in detail what it is necessary to produce and distribute a game from start to finish, help you create your own workflow, and collects unique and unconventional resources to improve your creative process.

-Specifically, this guide will cover the different areas of responsibility that you'll be covering, as well as the individual phases of game development, with specific information on the various goals, tools used, strategies for organization, and learning material - always with a focus on *solo* development.
+Specifically, this guide will cover the different areas of responsibility you'll cover, as well as the different phases of game development, with specific information on the different goals, tools used, organisational strategies and learning materials - always with a focus on *solo* development.

 <a name="purpose"></a>
 ### 1.1 Purpose

-If you are an aspiring indie game developer of any skill level, this can serve as a blueprint or valuable reference.
-If you are a seasoned veteran, this may serve as little more than an interesting glimpse into my process for [`GHOSTS & GLITTER`](https://www.youtube.com/@ghostsnglitter) - although any input from experts is welcome!
+If you are an aspiring indie game developer of any skill level, this may serve as a blueprint or valuable reference.
+If you are a seasoned veteran, this may be little more than an interesting glimpse into my process for [`GHOSTS & GLITTER`](https://www.youtube.com/@ghostsnglitter) - although any input from experts is welcome!

-Because this process is still WIP, I'm constantly trying to develop it further, always with these principles in mind:
+I'm still trying to develop this process too, always with these principles in mind:

 ```
 Maximize